-If you have purchased a Willful will and don’t have access to a printer, for a limited time Willful will print and ship your will and Power of Attorney documents to you free of charge.
-If you are under self-quarantine, please ensure that you maintain at least 6 feet of distance when signing to accept the shipment.
+If you have purchased a Willful will and don’t have access to a printer, for a limited time Willful will print and ship your will and Power of Attorney documents to you for a $15 flat shipping & handling fee.
+Please ensure that you maintain at least 6 feet of distance when signing to accept the shipment.

-Click here to find out more about free print-and-ship.
+Click here to find out more about print-and-ship.

 If You Suspect Or Know You’ve Been Exposed To COVID-19

 A 14-day self-quarantine is an important measure to take if you have been exposed to an individual - or individuals - who exhibit(s) COVID-19 symptoms, or who have tested positive for the coronavirus.
 What does this mean for your will?